 Young writers with disabilities (generally, ages 14-19) enrolled in high school are invited to submit a 'ten-minute script'.
 Entries may be the work of an individual student or a collaboration of two students that includes at least one student with a disability.
 A panel of theater professionals selects division winners.

 Writers are encouraged to craft short (10 minute) works from their own experiences and observations through the creation of fictional characters and settings, writing realistically, metaphorically or abstractly about any topic, including the disability experience.
-Scripts may be non-linear.

-C) Entrants must be a student with a disability or a co-authorship that includes a student with a disability.
+- Entrants must be a student with a disability or a co-authorship that includes a student with a disability.

-D) Authors must be students ages 15-18 on Wednesday, March 9, 2022 in order to apply.
+- Authors must be students enrolled in senior high school (generally, ages 14-19) on Wednesday, January 4, 2023 in order to apply.

-E) Previous applicants are eligible to reapply in subsequent years until they win or age out of the competition.
+- Previous applicants are eligible to reapply in subsequent years until they win or age out of the competition.
 Any applicant may win only once.

-If selected as a finalist, applicants are required to provide proof of age and disability, and must be willing to publicly disclose that they have a disability for all materials and public appearances associated with the VSA Playwright Discovery Competition.
+If selected as a finalist, applicants are required to provide proof of age and disability, and must be willing to publicly disclose that they have a disability for all materials and public appearances associated with the VSA Playwright Discovery Program.

 An advisory panel of distinguished professionals and educators will assist with the selection process.

-A) All applications must be submitted through the online application form.
+- All applications must be submitted through the online application form.

-B) Provide a synopsis of your script (up to 250 words) in the provided text box.
+- Provide a synopsis of your script (up to 250 words) in the provided text box.